 Step Three and earning the Program Director Credential

-- Culminating Seminar in Early Childhood and Afterschool Programs (only offered by Northern Lights once a year) Go to this survey to start the enrollment process for fall 2017.
+- Culminating Seminar in Early Childhood and Afterschool Programs (only offered by Northern Lights once a year) Go to this survey to start the enrollment process for winter 2018.

 - Completed and approved Program Director Portfolio (submit to Northern Lights when you are ready)